 This key allows you to temporarily by-pass zones of your choice prior to arming your panel.
-The bypassed zones will go back to normal the next time you disarm the panel unless it is a 24 hour zone.
-A Bypassed 24 hour zone must be manually reset.
-To bypass a zone (say Zone 1) from the system, follow the instructions below.
+The bypassed zones will go back to normal the next time you disarm the panel unless they are 24 hour zones.
+A 24 hour zone will remain bypassed permanently until the bypass is manually removed.
+To bypass a zone follow the instructions below.